-Alongside the Today programme and the cerebral quiz, John has examined the dependency culture and chaired The Education Debates.
-After dinner he invites guests to turn the tables and grill him; he’s often asked about politicians’ flagrant misuse of the English language.
+Alongside the Today programme and the cerebral quiz, John has examined social change, the environment and religion.
+After dinner he invites guests to turn the tables and grill him; he’s often asked about evasive politicians’ and their misuse of the English language.

-Outside his broadcasting career, John Humphrys has published numerous books.
+Outside his broadcasting career, John has published numerous columns and books covering everything from social change to God to how not to build a house in Greece.
 In Devil’s Advocate, he looked at the social climate and future scenarios for the nation’s growth.
 The Great Food Gamble stemmed from his interest in organic farming.
 He also writes extensively on another subject very close to his heart - the misuse and abuse of the English language.

 The nation's foremost interviewer brings a lighter touch than you might imagine when chairing company or industry conferences or hosting awards ceremonies.
 His gravitas and credibility however mean that delegates can be assured that their event is not being overtly stage managed nor participants spoon fed - and woe betide anyone who might think that is the case.
 JLA Agent Tom Mclaughlin